 One key ideological movement, known as Enlightenment, was central to the American uprising.
 Enlightenment stressed the idea of natural rights and equality for all citizens.

 The ideas of the Enlightenment flowed from Europe to the North American continent and sparked a revolution that made enlightened thought all the more popular back across the Atlantic.

-The Declaration of Independence was a template for the French.
+The Declaration of Independence Became a Template for the French

 The French who had direct contact with the Americans were able to successfully implement Enlightenment ideas into a new political system.

 The National Assembly in France even used the American Declaration of Independence as a model when drafting the Declaration of the Rights of Man and the Citizen in 1789.

 The Americans’ victory over the British may have been the single greatest impact on the French Revolution.

 The French people saw that a revolt could be successful—even against a major military power–and lasting change was possible.
 Many experts argue that this gave them the motivation to rebel.
 The newly-formed government of the United States also became a model for French reformers.

 Ideas that were once just abstract thoughts—such as popular sovereignty, natural rights, constitutional checks and balances and separation of powers—were now part of an actual political system that worked.

 Though most historians agree that the American Revolution impacted the French Revolution, which lasted from 1789-1799, some scholars debate the significance and extent of this effect.